Archipelago fleet: Vessels

 In the 1750s and 1760s the naval architect Fredrik Chapman designed several new ship types to bolster the firepower of the new Swedish military arm and to provide it with better naval defense and greater fire support capabilities during amphibious operations.
-The result was four new vessel types that combined the maneuverability of oar-powered galleys with the superior sail plans and decent living conditions of sailing ships: the udema, pojama, turuma and hemmema, named after the Finnish regions of Uudeenmaa (Uusimaa), Pohjanmaa, Turunmaa and Hämeenmaa (Tavastia).
+The result was four new vessel types that combined the maneuverability of oar-powered galleys with the superior sail plans and decent living conditions of sailing ships: the udema, pojama, turuma and hemmema, named after the Finnish regions of Uusimaa (Uudenmaan in genitive form), Pohjanmaa, Turunmaa and Hämeenmaa (Tavastia).
 All four have been referred to as skärgårdsfregatter, "archipelago frigates", in Swedish and English historical literature, though the smaller udema and pojama have also been described as "archipelago corvettes".
 The first new ship, Norden, a turuma, was launched in Stralsund in 1761.

-The archipelago fleet also employed traditional galleys and several types of prams and sloops.
-After the war of 1788-90, it consisted mostly of smaller vessels, primarily specially designed yawls and sloops that carried only one or two heavy guns, usually 24-pounders.
+The archipelago fleet also employed traditional galleys (e.g. the Carls Crona), and several types of prams and sloops.
+After the war of 1788–1790, it consisted mostly of smaller vessels, primarily specially designed yawls and sloops that carried only one or two heavy guns, usually 24-pounders.

 In 1790, the fleet consisted of 285 armed vessels.
 These were crewed by 320 officers, 675 NCOs, and about 6,000 sailors.
 Additionally, the vessels carried 593 army officers who commanded about 17,000 NCOs and soldiers.

 Gun sloop

 A gun sloop (kanonslup) had two collapsible masts and carried chase guns in both bow and stern.
-They were 15 to 19 meters in length and 3.5 – 4 meters in width while having draft of slightly less than one meter.
+They were 15 to 19 meters in length and 3.5–4 meters in width while having draft of slightly less than one meter.
 The sloops had 10 to 12 oar pairs with two men on each oar and two collapsible sloop-rigged masts.
-Armament consisted of a 12 or 24-pound gun at both bow and stern, though some of the first gun sloops carried only a single gun in the bow, and a single 3-pounder swivel gun on each side.
+Armament consisted of a 12- or 24-pound gun at both bow and stern, though some of the first gun sloops carried only a single gun in the bow, and a single 3-pounder swivel gun on each side.
 Some sloops carried carriages to allow their guns to be used as a shore battery.
 When not in combat, the guns were secured at the bottom of the vessel.
 Crew complement was from 50 to 64 men.
 Later slightly larger, decked versions of gun sloops were built that were called gun schooners (sv. kanonskonert).

 Gun yawl

 A gun yawl (kanonjolle) also had two collapsible masts and was armed with a stern chaser.
 The heavy gun and the small size of the vessel required that the design have a distinct tail for stability.
 Designed along same principles as the slightly larger gun sloops, the yawls were roughly 11 to 15.3 meters in length while having draft of only 0.75 meters.
-They had 5 - 10 oar pairs with one man at each oar, and they were equipped with two collapsible masts.
+They had 5–10 oar pairs with one man at each oar, and they were equipped with two collapsible masts.
 Armament consisted of single 18- to 24-pound gun at stern.
 Their advantage was their shallow draft and their low crew complements (only 24 men or so).